LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/deploy-the-bot.md

 indicator: both
 ---

-In this tutorial, you walk through how to link your bot to Conversational Cloud, ending with an integration that transfers to a human agent.
+In this tutorial, you walk through how to link your bot to Conversational Cloud.

 ### Watch the video